meranjith28/Advanced-C-Lab-Manual/module9.md

 EXP NO:12  PROGRAM TO PUSH THE GIVEN ELEMENT IN TO A STACK USING ARRAY.

-Aim:
-To create a C program to push the given element in to a stack using array.
+Aim:To create a C program to push the given element in to a stack using array.

 Algorithm:
 1. Declare global variables for the stack size, top index, and the stack itself.
 2. Define the push function to add a floating-point number to the stack.